TAIsRich/chuwa4.1ShortQuestions/week3_sq.md

           3. search apple in category Tech or Fruit
           4. pagination. if we got 100 results, we split it to 10 each page.
           5. and more if you can think out.

+       ```
+       GET /v1/search
+       GET /v2/search
+       Params:
+           keyword: the keyword to search
+           startDate: search start date
+           endDate: search end date
+           category: the category to search
+           pageToken: the page in the result should be returned
+           maxResults: The maxResults parameter specifies the maximum number of items that should be returned in the result set

+       Response Code:
+           400: invalidVideoId
+       Response Body:
+           items[]: A list of results that match the search criteria.
+           pageinfo: The pageInfo object encapsulates paging information for the result set.
+           pageInfo.totalResults: The total number of results in the result set
+           pageInfo.resultsPerPage: The number of results included in the API response.
+       ```

     4. members

+       ```
+       GET /members
+       Params:

+       Body:

+       Response Code:
+           400: The pageToken parameter value is invalid.
+This error can occur if the page token used in the request has expired or is not recognized.

+       Response Body:
+           items[]: list.
+A list of members that match the request criteria.
+       ```

     5. playlist
        1. add new one to playlist

+          ```
+          PUT /playlists
+          Params:

+          Body:
+              playlistId: the id parameter specifies the YouTube playlist ID for the playlist that is being added
+              userId: the id of user who try update the playlist
+              resourceId: the if of the resource which id being added

+          Response Code:
+              200: The comment is updated successfully
+              404: The comment ID does not exist
+          ```

-       2. remove
+       3. remove

+          ```
+          DELETE /playlists
+          Params:
+             playlistId: the id parameter specifies the YouTube playlist ID for the playlist that is being deleted.
+          Response Code:
+             204: The playList is deleted successfully
+             404: The playlist identified with the request's id parameter cannot be found
+          ```

     6. comments
        1. add new
+          ```
+          POST /comments
+          Params:
+          Body:
+               username: String, the name of user
+               resourceId: the id of the resource which user want to comment
+               content: the content of comment
+          Response Code:
+             200: The comment is added successfully
+             400: The comment is added unsuccessfully
+             404: the resource not found
+          Response Body:
+             commentId: The ID of the comment.
+          ```
        2. update old
-       3. delete
           ```
           PUT /comments/{commentId}
           Params:
               commentId: the ID of the comment
-      body:
+          Body:
               content: The comment content
           Response Code:
               200: The comment is updated successfully
               404: The comment ID does not exist
+          ```
+       3. delete
+          ```
           DELETE /comments/{commentId}
           Params:
              commentId: the ID of the comment
           Response Code:
              200: The comment is deleted successfully
              404: The comment ID does not exist
           ```